Riemannian metrics for neural networks I: feedforward networks

-Ways exist to deal with these issues, such as Hessian methods or the natural gradient, which are invariant (and thus preserve performance) over a wide class of changes in the representation of the data and of the network.
-However, these are generally not scalable (the cost of maintaining the whole Hessian or Fisher information matrix is prohibitive for large networks).
-The approximations made to ensure their scalability, such as keeping only diagonal terms or making small-rank approximations, break these invariance properties.
+Known invariant algorithms include Newton or quasi-Newton methods \cite{BeckerLeCun88}, or the natural gradient \cite{Amari98}.
+The latter, in particular, is invariant (and thus preserves performance) under a wide class of changes in the representation of the data and of the network, while Newton-like methods are only invariant under affine transforms.
+However, these methods are generally not scalable: the cost of maintaining the whole Hessian or Fisher information matrix is quadratic in parameter dimension and prohibitive for large networks \cite{BeckerLeCun88,LBOM96}.
+The approximations made to ensure their scalability, such as keeping only diagonal terms \cite{LBOM96,peskylr}, making small-rank approximations \cite{TONGA}, or using limited-memory BFGS (e.g.~\cite{NN_BFGS2011} for a recent example), break their invariance properties.

+\paragraph{Scalable Riemannian methods for neural networks.} In this work we introduce four invariant algorithms adapted to four different scalability constraints.
+For this we develop a suitable theoretical framework in which to build invariant algorithms, by treating neural networks in the context of Riemannian geometry.

-We present four algorithms which share a common inspiration from Riemannian metrics and are adapted to four different scalability constraints.
-The most lightweight has the same complexity as backpropagation, up to a constant factor.
-The heaviest requires that the network is sparsely connected (the average number of units influencing a given unit must not be too large) and that the output layer is not too large.
+For a network with $n$ units, $n\out$ output units and at most $d$ incoming connections per unit, processing each data sample with backpropagation has an algorithmic cost $O(nd)$.
+The most lightweight of our invariant algorithms has $O(nd)$ cost per sample as well.
+The heaviest one is more faithful to the true natural gradient but has a cost $O(nd^2+ndn\out)$ and thus requires that the network is sparsely connected (the average number of units influencing a given unit must not be too large) and that the output layer is not too large.
 This latter condition is typically fulfilled in classification tasks.